 Introduction

-The PMRM as a “model” is abstract and appropriately so because s will open up the needed levels of detail.
+The PMRM as a “model” is abstract and appropriately so because Use Cases will open up the needed levels of detail.
 It is also a very richly detailed, multi-step but intentionally open-ended methodology.

 The emergence over time of profiles, sector-specific implementation criteria, and interoperability testing, implemented through explicit, executable, and verifiable methods, will lead to the development of detailed compliance and conformance criteria and may be included as part of a separate implementation guide.